Table of contents

 Cultivation - Harvest:

 The first variety of pecan was grafted in Louisiana in 1846.
 Pecan trees have been grown in the USA ever since.
 13 The trees are around 30 to 50 metres tall.
-Cultivated trees are usually bred to be extra low.
-18 They bear fruit alternately, which means that the harvest is particularly plentiful every two years and rather small in other years.
+Cultivated trees are usually bred to be extra short.
+18 They bear fruit alternately, which means that the harvest is particularly plentiful every two years and rather poor in other years.
 14 The tree can tolerate temperatures as low as -20 °C, but can also survive periods of extreme heat.
 14,19 The wind pollinates the flowers of the pecan tree.
 Insects do not fly to them.
-Since female and male flowers are in different places on the same tree and do not open at the same time, it is important to plant different varieties together to ensure pollination of the trees.
-13 The pecan belongs to the genus Carya , whose seeds have an outer, four-ribbed, fleshy shell.
+As female and male flowers are in different places on the same tree and do not open at the same time, it is important to plant different varieties together to ensure pollination of the trees.
+13 The pecan belongs to the genus Carya, whose seeds have an outer, four-ribbed, fleshy shell.
 This dries out and bursts open when the nuts are ripe.
 The kernels, with the inner shell surrounding the nut, fall to the ground.
 As with walnuts and almonds, mechanical harvesting is done using branch shakers that shake the nuts from the tree and special machines that then pick up the fallen nuts.
 Most pecans are then shelled in a factory and air-dried so that they have a water content of about 4.5%.
 19 Further treatment with propylene dioxide helps to kill insects.
 The nuts are then sorted by size and prepared for sale.

 Risk of confusion with pecans: